BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-sink.md

 ## Single Composite Sink

-By default Nexus Delta will use the Single Composite Sink.
+By default, Nexus Delta will use the Single Composite Sink.
+This sink performs one query to the Blazegraph common namespace for each resource in the project.

+We recommend reading through the @ref:[search configuration example use case](../../../getting-started/running-nexus/search-configuration.md#example-use-case) and the @ref[Composite View API](composite-view-api.md) reference to learn more about Composite Views.

 ## Batch Composite Sink